hschafer2017/Sports-Multi-timer-Assistant/ReadME.md

 # Credits

 The Javascript function running the stopwatch is modified from Coding with Sara's stopwatch [tutorial](https://codingwithsara.com/the-multiple-stopwatches-on-one-page-in-javascript-for-intermediates/) for this application.
+Some HTML was also modeled after her example, but modified to fit styling, multiple buttons, splits, and lanes.
 Reset functions were modified for the reset button to reset all stopwatches instead of refreshing the page.
 Split functions were also added.
 Start/Stop functions were modified for a style change in buttons using jQuery.
 Save Button to pass values to Flask and into MongoDB were added using Ajax.

 The Ajax function was modeled after this [post](https://stackoverflow.com/questions/37631388/how-to-get-data-in-flask-from-ajax-post) from Stack Overflow and modified to fit this project by looking at patterns of other Ajax uses and syntax.
+A prevent default was added to prevent the page from reloading when the AJAX call is made.

 # Refactoring